 For items that you are sending as a gift to someone, please make a note in the comments section.
 If we know it is a gift, we can remove the receipt and the price tag.
 All of our items are sent out in an elegant blue organza bag.
 If you would like a note included, please write this in the comments section as well and we will include a note with the gift.

 Q. How do I pay for jewelry if I live in Japan?

 There are several options.
 If you have a credit card or Paypal account, these will work fine and your credit card company will do the yen conversion for you, as necessary.
 If you want your order sent to an address different than your mailing address, please make a note of the different shipping address in the comment section.
 Those living in Japan can also pay by postal money order, or 銀行振り込み(ゆうちょ銀行.
 Choose this option when you check out.
 At this point, you will need to figure your total based on our Japanese jewelry suggested donations (listed here) and include 500 yen for shipping costs (over 10,000 yen and shipping is free!).
 Then please pay at the post office or a convenience store within two business days.
 We will ship your order once we receive it, but we are counting on our Japanese customers to pay us promptly.
+We will need to cancel your order if we do not receive payment within five days of when you placed the order.
 Here is the information you need to make a postal payment: